 Day 2: Wick to Tongue

-The town of Bettyhill is worth a stop for the Strathnaver museum.
-This is a lovely little museum which tells the history of the Scottish highlands, including the clan systems and the tragic tale of the Highland clearances.
-There’s also a Pictish standing stone here.
+Enjoy the dual-lane roads while you have them, because as you head west you’ll find yourself on single-track.
+If you’ve never driven one-lane roads, read my guide to driving on single track roads first.
+The town of Bettyhill is worth a stop for the Strathnaver Museum, which tells the history of the Highlands including the clan system and the tragic Highland Clearances.
+There’s a Pictish standing stone here too.

-The next major village you’ll come to is Tongue, where there’s a small shop and a gas station, as well as various accommodation options.
+The next village is Tongue, with a small shop, a fuel stop, and a handful of places to stay.
 This is where we suggest you spend the night.
-The next town along is Durness if you would prefer to keep going, but we often struggle to find availability in Durness.
+Durness is the next town if you want to push on, but we often struggle to find availability there.

 Day 3: Tongue to Ullapool